TimMoyence/portfolio-2025-back/README.md

 With Mau, you can deploy your application in just a few clicks, allowing you to focus on building features rather than managing infrastructure.

+Create a migrate service in deploy folder to run migrations on deployment server

 ## Resources

 Check out a few resources that may come in handy when working with NestJS: